EQUITIESLAB

 Leverage Data With Confidence

-Delisted data
+Delisted stocks

 Perhaps appropriately, Mallinckrodt is now emerging from Chapter 11 bankruptcy, because of its behavior in the Opioid crisis, making this chart even more challenging to find.

-File dates matter (really, really matter)
+File dates really matter

 Why do so many people believe that fundamentals don’t matter and strategies based on them will not work in the real world?

-One of the most common reasons is because so many systems will apply the new quarterly data the day after the quarter closes, which is simply not possible to do without time travel or a heavy investment in insider trading sources.
+One of the most common reasons is because many systems will apply the new quarterly data the day after the quarter closes, which is simply not possible to do without time travel or a heavy investment in insider trading sources.

 Financial results take time to come out and be processed; neglecting these delays is a good way to ruin your analysis.
 Equities Lab correctly delays financials, so you don’t need a crystal ball to replicate your strategies.